Personal Contract Hire Explained

 - PCH is the most common form of private car leasing

-- Fixed monthly payments cover the rental of the vehicle, plus any maintenance options if chosen
+- Fixed monthly rentals cover the rental of the vehicle, plus any maintenance options if chosen

-- The monthly payments are calculated by taking the following into consideration:
+- The monthly rentals are calculated by taking the following into consideration:

 - The cost of the vehicle